Universal Freezing Transitions of Dipole-Conserving Chains: Models and order parameters

-where $x=X/N$ represents the center of mass.
-We require “gate-completeness”, i.e.~that the set of chosen $k$-local gates and their combinations enable \emph{all} possible rearrangements of particles compatible with $k$-locality, maximal occupancy of $d-1$ and conservation of $N$ and $X$.
-Violations of the previous condition, e.g.~due to additional symmetries, further reduce mobility, and therefore do not alter most of the results derived in this work regarding the strongly fragmented phase.
-In the following, we will be mainly concerned with understanding which and how many configurations can be reached starting from a given initial configuration of particles and performing classical stochastic dynamics by randomly drawing sequences of $k$-local gates.
+where $X/N$ represents the centre of mass.
+To keep our discussion as general as possible, we require that the dynamics satisfies “gate-completeness”, i.e.~that the set of available gates (and their combinations) enables \emph{all} possible rearrangements of particles compatible with range-$k$ locality of interactions, maximal occupancy of $d-1$ and conservation of $N$ and $X$.
+This is a very natural requirement, because it implies that if two particles are within a distance $k$ from each other, they can perform any move compatible with the charge, dipole, and on-site dimension requirements such that the move happens entirely within at most $k$ contiguous sites.
+Violations of gate-completeness, e.g.~due to additional symmetries, further reduce mobility.
+An example of this, for $d=4, k =4$, would be a chain in which the move on the left in \cref{fig:HopsFig} is available, but the move on the right is not allowed.
+We anticipate that, as a consequence of the additional hindrance to dynamics that a violation of gate-completeness entails, the main results for the strongly fragmented phase derived in this work remain unchanged.
+We discuss this point further in later sections.
+In the following, we will be mainly concerned with understanding which and how many configurations can be reached starting from a given initial configuration of particles and performing classical (stochastic) dynamics, e.g.~randomly drawing and applying sequences of range-$k$ gates.

-All the results derived in this work via classical reasoning have direct consequences on the physics of 1D lattice models with any on-site Hilbert space dimension $d$ and $k$-local interactions that conserve a charge $\hat{N}$ and its dipole moment $\hat{X}$, with $[\hat{N},\hat{X}]=0$.
-In the case of Hamiltonian dynamics, the Hamiltonian $\hat{H}$ of these models is given by a sum of $k$-local terms $\hat{h}_j^{(k)}$ such that
+All the results derived in this work via classical reasoning have direct consequences on the physics of 1D quantum lattice models with any on-site Hilbert space dimension $d$ and range-$k$ interactions that conserve a charge $\hat{N}$ and its dipole moment $\hat{X}$, with $[\hat{N},\hat{X}]=0$.
+In the case of Hamiltonian quantum dynamics, the Hamiltonian $\hat{H}$ is given by a sum of range-$k$ terms $\hat{h}_j^{(k)}$ such that

-Here the possibly non-Hermitian $\hat{h}_j^{(k)}$'s can be chosen such that they map product states in a properly defined “particle basis” into other product states in the same basis.
+Here any individual operator $\hat{h}_j^{(k)}$ (possibly non-Hermitian) can be chosen such that it maps product states in a properly defined “particle basis” to other product states in the same basis.
 Analogously to the classical case, we require gate-completeness of the set $\{\hat{h}_j^{(k)}\}$ and all their combinations.
 A standard example is a model of spin-$s$ variables with $k=4$ and Hamiltonian